 Death and suicide wishes are part of the complex phenomenon of suicidality.
 Nevertheless, a differentiated consideration of their interrelationship is necessary.
 Although suicidal desire can be interpreted as a concise expression of a wish to commit suicide, not every wish to commit suicide leads to a latent or manifest suicidality.
-On this basis, the German Ethics Council would like to discuss in a public hearing the − possible − freedom of decisions to commit suicide.
+On this basis, the German Ethics Council discussed in a public hearing the − possible − freedom of decisions to commit suicide.

 On 22 October 2020, an event on “A right to commit suicide?” focused on normative questions of free responsibility.
-Now, the whole spectrum of suicide desires will be considered in order to then examine these desires more closely in selected life situations.
-In concrete terms, the Ethics Council takes a closer look at aspects of suicidality in children and adolescents, in connection with mental illness and in the context of palliative care, as well as at rational suicide.
-In addition to the internal motivations of persons that wish to commit suicide, the external influences are to be addressed.
-The aim is to identify similarities and differences in life situations.
+Now, the whole spectrum of suicide desires was considered in order to examine these desires more closely in selected life situations.
+In concrete terms, the Ethics Council took a closer look at aspects of suicidality in children and adolescents, in connection with mental illness and in the context of palliative care, as well as at rational suicide.
+In addition to the internal motivations of persons that wish to commit suicide, the external influences were addressed.
+The aim was to identify similarities and differences in life situations.

-The German Ethics Council plans to discuss e.g. the following questions with experts and the audience:
+The German Ethics Council discussed e.g. the following questions with experts and the audience:

 - What are the crucial criteria for a responsible decision to commit suicide in the context of suicide research?